borgbackup/borg/docs/usage/prune.rst

     # Keep all backups in the last 10 days, 4 additional end of week archives,
     # and an end of month archive for every month:
     $ borg prune -v --list --keep-within=10d --keep-weekly=4 --keep-monthly=-1 /path/to/repo

+There is also a visualized prune example in ``docs/misc/prune-example.txt``.

+.. include:: misc/prune-example.txt
+    :literal: